 Hard-boiled eggs are a shelf cooking staple!
-Keep reading for three quick, easy, foolproof ways to make the perfect hard-boiled egg!
+Keep reading for four quick, easy, foolproof ways to make the perfect hard-boiled egg!
 We’ll also share how to store hard-boiled eggs and how long they last.

 Is there any food more versatile than an egg?
 Packed with protein and super affordable (score!), we use them all the time around here.
 If you’re looking for ways to make meals more filling or to keep grocery bills low as meat prices continue to climb, hard-boiled eggs are an MVP item for health and budget-conscious families.